xuyu0010/Viax_Liao/README.md

-# General FYP Action Recognition Framework
+# General Action Recognition Framework for Viax

-This repository is the framework for Action Recognition for FYP 2020.
+This repository is the framework for Action Recognition for Viax Project.

 ## Implementation